Studio Syd

 With support from The Swedish Inheritance Fund

-Malmö Konsthall has over ten years of experience working with individuals with non-normative abilities, primarily through the Konstlyftet project, which today includes exhibitions, workshops, and public art in Malmö’s residential areas.
+Malmö Konsthall has over ten years of experience working with individuals with disabilities, primarily through the Konstlyftet project, which today includes exhibitions, workshops, and public art in Malmö’s residential areas.
 In recent years, the art hall has noticed a growing interest in the professional work of this group, both from LSS-supported daily activity centers and the art world.

 The project is also based on an extensive feasibility study conducted by Malmö Konsthall in 2023 with support from Region Skåne.
-The study examined how established national and international art organizations work to support artists with non-normative abilities.
+The study examined how established national and international art organizations work to support artists with disabilities.
 It shows, among other things, that similar initiatives abroad are very popular with the target group and have become important players in contemporary art.
 The visions and structures gathered from experienced organizations abroad will now be implemented to build a relevant and sustainable initiative for the Swedish context.
 The goal is for the studio in Malmö to become a role model and an example for others looking to develop similar initiatives in the future.

 The target group involved